Parsis: Ties to modern-day Iran

 Iran is a vast country pregnant with many advantages and fresh fields waiting for development.
-We suggest that the Parsis, who are still the sons of Iran, though separated from her, should look upon this country of to-day as their own, and differentiate it from its immediate past, and strive to derive benefit from her developments.

-[1] The Shah’s missive is reproduced in Sir Jehangir C. Coyajee, “A brief Life-Sketch of the Late Mr. Dinshah Jeejeebhoy Irani” in Dinshah Irani Memorial Volume: Papers on Zoroastrian and Iranian Subjects (Dinshah J. Irani Memorial Fund Committee, Bombay: 1948), pp i-xiii.
-Emphasis added.
+We suggest that the Parsis, who are still the sons of Iran, though separated from her, should look upon this country of to-day as their own, and differentiate it from its immediate past, and strive to derive benefit from her developments.The Shah's missive is reproduced in Sir Jehangir C. Coyajee, "A brief Life-Sketch of the Late Mr. Dinshah Jeejeebhoy Irani" in Dinshah Irani Memorial Volume: Papers on Zoroastrian and Iranian Subjects (Dinshah J. Irani Memorial Fund Committee, Bombay: 1948), pp i-xiii.In the 1930s, Parsis discussed the idea of buying land in Iran to create a Parsi colony.
+Sir Hormusji C. Adenwala proposed raising funds in Bombay for this purpose, with support from the Iranian government and Reza Shah.
+Some Parsis had already resettled in Iran earlier since the time of Maneckji Hataria.
+The Iran League Quarterly provided information on legal and economic aspects of land purchase.
+Land near Bandar-e Shapur was suggested as particularly valuable due to government plans for the port.
+Similar plans were considered for other Parsi colonies in Iran, including Yazd and Kerman.
+Textile manufacturing was seen as a potential area for Parsi investment, leading to the establishment of the Khorsovi Textile Mill in Mashhad (based on joint Parsi and Iranian ownership agreements).
+There was also discussion of combining industrial and agricultural ventures in such colonies.

 Other demographic statistics

-The gender ratio among Parsis is unusual: as of 2001, the ratio of males to females was 1000 males to 1050 females (up from 1024 in 1991), due primarily to the high median age of the population (elderly women are more common than elderly men).
-As of 2001 the national average in India was 1000 males to 933 females.
+The gender ratio among Parsis is unusual: as of 2001, the ratio of males to females was 1,000 males to 1,050 females (up from 1,024 in 1991), due primarily to the high median age of the population (elderly women are more common than elderly men).
+As of 2001 the national average in India was 1,000 males to 933 females.

-Parsis have a high literacy rate; as of 2001, the literacy rate is 97.9%, the highest of any Indian community (the national average was 64.8%).
-96.1% of Parsis reside in urban areas (the national average is 27.8%).
+Parsis have a high literacy rate; as of 2001, the literacy rate is 99.1%, the highest of any Indian community (the national average was 78.5%).
+97.1% of Parsis reside in urban areas (the national average is 27.8%).
 Parsis mother tongue is Gujarati.

-In the Greater Mumbai area, where the density of Parsis is highest, about 10% of Parsi females and about 20% of Parsi males do not marry.
+In the Greater Mumbai area, where the density of Parsis is highest, about 13% of Parsi females and about 24% of Parsi males do not marry.